Minecraftian14/calang/README.md

 There is currently no batch-build, but we have composed a transpiled version in the `project.out.js`.
 You can open the file `website/index.html` (out of local host: it is a detached file) to check the result.

+## Unit-testing Calang

+In order to unit test Calang, you will need to register JUnit dependency (and its dependency Hamcrest) by yourself.
+Checkout Maven Central repository to fetch JUnit version 13.2, together with Hamcrest version 1.3.

+This dependency should be a dependency of the sub-module `calang`.

 # Future of Calang

 It is likely that Calang will eventually disappear.